We Are Building Our FuturesWith Consent

 High School Too Movement

 High School Too was initially started in 2021 as a network of student leaders and allies from across Canada working to end sexual violence in secondary schools.
-It was launched by Farrah Khan and the Consent Action Team in response to increased student walkouts and protests calling for action on sexual assault in high schools.
-Thank you to the initial organizers behind High School Too: Carolyn Bridgeman, Bronte Ibbotson, Keneisha Charles, Kaitlyn Demeria, Lidija Projkovski, Jenna Meier, Sofia Alda, Fechi Onyegbule, Florence Syed, and Farrah Safia Khan.
+It was launched in response to increased student walkouts and protests calling for action on sexual assault in high schools.
+Thank you to the initial organizers behind High School Too: Carolyn Bridgeman, Bronte Ibbotson, Kendred Charles, Kaitlyn Demeria, Lidija Projkovski, Jenna Meier, Sofia Alda, Fechi Onyegbule, Florence Syed, Tiffany Wong, Lynn Nguyen and Farrah Safia Khan.

 Your leadership, care, and commitment to building consent culture in high schools continue to shape a future rooted in justice, joy, and collective transformation.